 Starting October 1st, 2019, it is mandatory for Dutch citizens to apply for the New Zealand eTA before departure from their home country.

-The New Zealand eTA ensures improvement of border and security risks as well as making the whole border-crossing process easier and faster.
-Meanwhile, the IVL is a payment that is required from travellers to support New Zealand’s infrastructure and contribute to protecting the country’s natural environment.
+The New Zealand eTA improves border and internal security within the island country as well as making the whole border-crossing process easier and faster.
+Meanwhile, the IVL is a payment that is required from some travellers to support New Zealand’s infrastructure and contribute to protecting the country’s natural environment.

-The NZ eTA allows multiple entrances during its 2-year validity, while the IVL will only have to be paid once for the duration of the eTA.
+The NZeTA allows multiple entries during its 2-year validity, while the IVL will only have to be paid once for the duration of the eTA.
+Dutch transit passengers making a stopover at Auckland International Airport while en route to another destination are required to obtain a NZeTA too.
+However, transit passengers will not be charged the IVL while requesting their eTA for New Zealand.

 eTA New Zealand document requirements for citizens of the Netherlands